adamelliot/queue-management/mender/README.md

 1. Base Image (Built in **Step #1**)
 2. URL Which will be Hosting Mender [https://mender.pathfinder.gov.bc.ca]
-3. The service certificate the devices need to register with (use `server.crt` in this folder)
+3. The service certificate the devices need to register with (use `server.crt` in this folder and store it in the `input` folder, which will be mounted in the docker image)
 4. The total store needs to be more than double the size of the source image

 **WARNING:** With the input image you need to have it in the same folder as the convert tool, or a subfolder as it's volumed into the conversion tool via Docker and paths get mangled around.
 I suggest using the `input` folder, as that's the paradigm the tool has been using.